paypal/squbs/docs/flow-retry.md

                Pair<Try<String>, MyContext>, NotUsed> retry = Retry.create(settings);
 ```

+##### Important note

+As mentioned earlier, a `RetryStage` uses the `Context` to identify elements that should be retried.
+If the downstream
+modifies the `Context` such that it can no longer be used to uniquely identify elements, the tracked elements will never
+be removed, essentially becoming a memory leak.
+Furthermore, those elements will never be retried, and it is likely the
+flow will unable to materialize a value.
+Consequently, it is **very** important to understand the concepts above and to
+make sure the downstream does not adversely affect them.

 #### Failure decider

 By default, any `Failure` from the joined `Flow` is considered a failure for retry purposes.
-However, the `Retry` stage also accepts an optional
+However, the `Retry` stage
+also accepts an optional `failureDecider` parameter, via `RetrySettings`, to more finely control what elements from the
- `failureDecider` parameter, via `RetrySettings`, to more finely control what elements from the joined `Flow` should actually be treated as failures that should be retried.
+joined `Flow` should actually be treated as failures that should be retried.

 ##### Scala

 A function of type `Try[Out] => Boolean` can be provided to `RetrySettings` via the `withFailureDecider` call.
-Below is an example where, along with any `Failure` message,
+Below is
-a response with failing http status code is also considered a failure:
+an example where, along with any `Failure` message, a response with failing http status code is also considered a
+failure:

 ```scala
 val failureDecider = (tryResponse: Try[HttpResponse]) => tryResponse.isFailure || tryResponse.get.status.isFailure